Ordisoftware/Hebrew-Calendar/README.md

 - Fix usage statistics menu item not disabled in tray menu if stats are disabled at startup.
 - Fix buttons position in search event, lunar month and gregorian month windows.
-- Replace AASharp source dependency by the nuget package.
+- Replace AASharp source code dependency by the NuGet package.
+- Replace GenericParsing dependency by FileHelpers NuGet package.
+- Code refactoring.

 #### 2020.12.06 - Version 5.11